mroman-ibs/FuzzySimRes/README.md

 - estimation of statistical characteristics (like the mean) of a fuzzy sample.

-Additionally, the special epistemic fuzzy real-life data set is provided (see (Faraz and Shapiro 2010)) which consists of triangular fuzzy numbers.
+Additionally, the special epistemic fuzzy real-life datasets are provided.
+The first one (see (Faraz and Shapiro 2010)) consists of triangular fuzzy numbers.
+The second one (see (Ramos-Guajardo, Blanco-Fernández, and González-Rodríguez 2019)) contains trapezoidal fuzzy numbers.

 The fuzzy data used in this package should be defined as the variables introduced in (Gagolewski and Caha 2021) (as, e.g., triangular fuzzy